Normal CSF Circulation through the aqueduct

 - Aqueductal stenosis: In aqueductal stenosis the adytum focally narrows to a funnel-like structure whose constriction is in the caudal third of the canal (see below).
 Pathological states of denuded ependyma with glia herniating into the lumen, diverticuli, or multiple ependymal cell layers can, however, be found.

-Stenosis of the proximal third of the aqueduct
+Stenosis of the the inlet of the aqueduct (to left of center at 8 o’clock).

 - Trapped fourth ventricle: When the fourth ventricle is trapped, the adytum is deformed into a round opening, and the aqueduct caudal to it first narrows due to the protruding superior colliculi and then widens into the aqueduct’s ampulla.
 There is then a second constriction, due to the inferior colliculus, encountered before the passage enlarges in breadth and then abruptly opens into the fourth ventricle.